Cell (processor): Memory and I/O controllers

 Cell contains a dual channel Rambus XIO macro which interfaces to Rambus XDR memory.
 The memory interface controller (MIC) is separate from the XIO macro and is designed by IBM.
 The XIO-XDR link runs at 3.2 Gbit/s per pin.
 Two 32-bit channels can provide a theoretical maximum of 25.6 GB/s.

 The I/O interface, also a Rambus design, is known as FlexIO.
 The FlexIO interface is organized into 12 lanes, each lane being a unidirectional 8-bit wide point-to-point path.
 Five 8-bit wide point-to-point paths are inbound lanes to Cell, while the remaining seven are outbound.
 This provides a theoretical peak bandwidth of 62.4 GB/s (36.4 GB/s outbound, 26 GB/s inbound) at 2.6 GHz.
 The FlexIO interface can be clocked independently, typ. at 3.2 GHz.
 4 inbound + 4 outbound lanes are supporting memory coherency.

-Possible applications
+Applications

 Video processing card

 Some companies, such as Leadtek, have released PCI-E cards based upon the Cell to allow for "faster than real time" transcoding of H.264, MPEG-2 and MPEG-4 video.